CN3ves/5-/docs/index.md

 > The player tries to jump over a wagon to get a clear shot at the tyrant lord, however, the wagon's owner shows up and starts to chat about the on-going public execution with the player.
   * The action succeeds anyway: Fail forward is an interesting concept that allows the player to succeed even if they fail, but with an added twist or complication.
 It is similar to having the action interrupted, but it allows for the player to get what he wants.
 > As the player is looking for the incriminating secret papers in the tyrant lord's office, even though the player manages to identify and take them, the paper weight that was on the table is dropped, making a very noticeable noise.
 In addition, some skills don't make sense failing, like buffing magic on a willing target.
-Failing, in such cases can be handled by inducind a reduced the effect (switch from the highest value rolled to the lowest).
+Failing, in such cases can be handled by inducing a reduced the effect (switch from the highest value rolled to the lowest).
-  * Help: Anytime the action of a player can logically influence the results of another player's action, a +1 help bonus may be used to tip the scales in favour of success instead of failure.
+  * Help: Any time the action of a player can logically influence the results of another player's action, a +1 help bonus may be used to tip the scales in favour of success instead of failure.
-> Generally, successful actions from other players will be evocked to justify the help bonus, but other reason could be concidered, such as information from knowledge skills, narrative effects or specific descriptiors that may apply.
+> Generally, successful actions from other players will be evoked to justify the help bonus, but other reason could be considered, such as information from knowledge skills, narrative effects or specific descriptors that may apply.

 **Narration effects**: To keep thinks more interesting, when a 1 is rolled in any dice, a narrative effect may be used by adding a *but* to the action resolution, attenuating the results of the action.
 So for a failed roll, the player fails but there was something positive, while for a successful roll there was a consequence unaccounted.
 > The player tries to hide before the guards come into the room.
 He fails to find a place to hide, but he notices an open window through which he can escape.
 The player successfully spots a secret passage on the wall, but the opening mechanism seems to be stuck.

-**Wounds**: Everytime a character fails a defence action, it takes 1 to the matching resistance *(physical combat to physical resistance)*.
-If this value is greater than the resistance point, the charatcer will gain a -1 fatigue penalty for each point above the resistance point.
-If the value is above the break-point, the charatcer is unable to continue.
-At the end of the conflict, a 2d6 must be rolled if the resistence point was broken *(same for level up resistances)*.
-If any die show a value below the resistence score below current fatigue penalty, the charatcer gains a wound descriptor.
+**Wounds**: Every time a character fails a defence action, it takes 1 to the matching resistance *(physical combat to physical resistance)*.
+If this value is greater than the resistance point, the character will gain a -1 fatigue penalty for each point above the resistance point.
+If the value is above the break-point, the character is unable to continue.
+At the end of the conflict, a 2d6 must be rolled if the resistance point was broken *(same for level up resistances)*.
+If any die show a value below the resistance score below current fatigue penalty, the character gains a wound descriptor.

 **NPCs**